Liver Loving Life

 Closely tied to the above questions, is the importance of maintaining glycogen stores, via the provision of easily assimilable sugar sources.
 This provides fuel to energize the liver, enabling it to do the jobs it is designed to do (in relation to detoxification and metabolic function), helping to keep stress and inflammatory issues at bay.

-Contrary to popular anti-sugar hype, sugar from fruit or simply white sugar – sucrose and fructose – is a metabolism enhancing, liver energizing, thyroid promoting substance.
+Contrary to popular anti-sugar hype, sugar from fruit or simply white sugar, in the appropriate context, is a metabolism enhancing, liver energizing, thyroid promoting substance.

-Fructose powerfully stimulates the storage of glycogen, and any excess not burned (generally very little because of the metabolism stimulating effect of sugar) is converted into anti-inflammatory and protective saturated fats.
+Fructose powerfully stimulates the storage of glycogen, and any excess not burned (often very little because of the metabolism stimulating effect of sugar) is converted into anti-inflammatory and protective saturated fats.